Floydscharm/weatherboard/README.md

 Weather is sometimes difficult to predict.
 This accurate weather app allows to find out a detailed forecast wherever you are, for any time of the day by tapping on the icons:

--Current temperature
+- Current temperature
--Wind speed
+- Wind speed
--Humidity
+- Humidity
--Weather
+- Weather